Canadian Estate Guidance

 What is an executor's first responsibility?

-The very first responsibility of an executor is to find the deceased's original signed Will.
-This document is the source of their authority.
-Immediately after, they should arrange the funeral according to the wishes expressed in the Will or known by the family.
-Securing the deceased's assets—like their home and vehicle—is also a top, immediate priority to prevent loss or damage.
+The very first responsibility is to find the original signed Will.
+This document is the source of authority.
+Immediately after, they should arrange the funeral and secure assets.

-Do I Need a Lawyer for a Legally Binding Will in Canada?
+Do I need a lawyer for a Will?

 Get Started Today